luksfarris/luksfarris.github.io/Questions.md

 ##For which task(s) would you rather use a different programming language on Android?
 Please explain.

 I would use a different language if writing complex software that would run on different platforms.
 More specifically, if I would write software that relies heavily on networking, i/o, or data processing, and that software would have to run on other OS' like iOS or Windows: I would not use Java.
 I would use C++ instead.

+##Challenge

+In the folder /sbr you may find a little coding challenge.
+The core is in the class `SimpleBackgroundRunner.java`, and `SimpleTest.java` has a few unit tests.